fibsifan/speedwatch2/README.md

 ## What this is

-This is a set of shell and R scripts, that measures internet speed and serves the data on a website.
+This is a shell script, that measures internet speed, and puts the data into a MySQL database.
 It relies on [speedtest-cli] by sivel.

+A simple webclient (based on [c3.js][c3js] and twitters [Bootstrap][bootstrap]) can show it.

 ## How to use this